WA Climate Legislation Implementation

 Clean Buildings Act (implementing HB 1257)

 The Clean Buildings Act, as our digest elaborates on, contains four main policies: a building performance standard, gas utility conservation standards, gas utility renewable natural gas requirements, and electric vehicle readiness in new buildings.
-NW Energy Coalition staff will engage in many of these rulemakings.
 Contact Amy Wheeless at amy@nwenergy.org for any questions.

-- The law directs the Department of Commerceto develop building performance standards for large (> 50,000 square feet) existing commercial buildings by November 2020.
-A final draft rule was issued and a public hearing will be held September 22; written comment is on the same day.
-More information is on Commerce’s website, and interested parties can sign up on the right-hand side of the linked website for email updates, or review stakeholder comments.
+- The law directs the Department of Commerce to develop building performance standards for large (> 50,000 square feet) existing commercial buildings by November 2020.
+Commerce has developed this standard and has notified building owners as of July 1, 2021 of possible need to comply.
+More information and resources are on Commerce’s website, and interested parties can sign up on the right-hand side of the linked website for email updates.

-- The UTC will lead rulemaking associated with the gas conservation standards, but will not start this process until sometime later in 2020 or early 2021.
+- The UTC will lead rulemaking associated with the gas conservation standards, but will not start this process until sometime in 2021; in the meantime, gas utilities are developing conservation potential assessments.

 - The UTC will also coordinate any process or needed rulemaking around the use of renewable natural gas.
-Docket U-190818is open to have these discussions.
+Docket U-190818 is where the outcomes of these discussions is documented.

-- The State Building Code Councilwill be where the rulemaking associated with electric vehicle readiness requirements in new buildings will happen.
-There is not currently a rulemaking document.
+- The State Building Code Council implemented the rulemaking associated with electric vehicle readiness requirements in new buildings.

 Appliance Efficiency Standards (implementing HB 1444)

 The Department of Commerce is managing the rulemaking that will set 17 state efficiency standards in law and provide a requirement for electric storage water heaters to be enabled with a grid-ready technology.
-Final rules for many of these products were issued in late 2019, and Commerce continues work to issue regulatory advice and finalize other standards.
+Final rules for many of these products were issued in late 2019 and 2020.
 You can sign-up on the right-hand side of the page for any updates.
-The NW Energy Coalition is involved in this rulemaking; contact amy@nwenergy.org for any questions.
+Contact amy@nwenergy.org for any questions.

 For any other questions about energy or climate bills that passed in 2019 and the implementation schedule of them, reach out to Amy Wheeless (amy@nwenergy.org) and she will try and find you the answer.